 To see whether Wadham considers applications for graduate study in your subject, please use the 'Oxford Graduate Courses' link below.
 Once you select a course from the list, the 'Colleges' tab will display a list of all colleges which consider students from the course.
 If you are in any doubt about whether we offer your course then please contact the College.

-For more information on graduate studies at Oxford please see the University of Oxford Graduate Studies Prospectus.
+For more information on graduate studies at Oxford please see the University of Oxford Graduate Studies Prospectus (link below).
 Course-specific queries about graduate admissions should be directed to departments/faculties.
 General queries about College involvement in graduate admissions may be directed to firstname.lastname@example.org.Oxford Graduate Courses Graduate Studies Prospectus Middle Common Room (MCR)

 Some graduate students find expressing a preference for a specific college on their application less pressing than undergraduates, as their academic focus is predominantly within their department or faculty.
 Nonetheless, most graduates offered a place here appreciate Wadham’s informality, its relaxed atmosphere, and its mix of the historic environment of a 400-year-old establishment with the open-minded, progressive and socially-aware attitude of a forward-thinking community.

 Given that research can be an isolating and individually-focused pursuit, a lively and active graduate community is an important way to meet people outside your discipline and to balance academic pursuits with social activities.
 The Wadham Middle Common Room (MCR) is both the name for the graduate community and the space they occupy within the MacCall-McBain Graduate Centre.